Access to GPU VM

 The Web Console allows users to control all GPU VMs on FPT Cloud, even those without a Public IP.

-In the menu, go to Instance Management, find the desired virtual machine, and under the Actions section, select Console.
+Step 1: On the Side menu, go to Instance Management, find the virtual machine you want to access, and under the Actions section, select Console.

 Alt text

-The browser will immediately open a new window displaying the server screen, allowing users full control and interaction with the connected server.
+Step 2: The browser will immediately open a new window displaying the server screen, allowing you full control and interaction with the connected server.

 Alt text